 Many data scientists and practitioners can contribute to R by writing new and unique software, called “packages” in R. At the time of this writing, the Comprehensive R Archive Network (CRAN) contains 14,750 available packages, including packages to read data in varying formats (e.g., readr, open.xlsx, haven, rjson, officer, vroom), access databases (e.g., DBI, odbc, RSQLite), clean data (e.g., dplyr, tidyr, stringr, reshape2), perform data analyses and machine learning (e.g., infer, caret, xgboost, randomForest, survival, DALEX), visualize results (e.g., shiny, ggplot2), and interface with other programming languages (e.g., Rcpp, reticulate, RJava).
 These packages, just like R itself, are free of charge.

-R has recently been ranked as the highest domain-specific programming language and one of the most popular software among data scientists (Cass, 2018; O’Grady, 2019).
-Although several Graphical User Interfaces (GUI) exist for R (e.g., Deducer; Fellows, 2012; R Commander; Fox and Bouchet-Valat, 2019), sophisticated analyses require intimate knowledge of the R programming language.
+R has recently been ranked as the highest domain-specific programming language and one of the most popular programming languages among data scientists (Cass, 2018; O’Grady, 2019).
+Although several Graphical User Interfaces (GUI) exist for R (e.g., Deducer; Fellows, 2012; R Commander; Fox and Bouchet-Valat, 2019), sophisticated analyses and production ready workflows require intimate knowledge of the R programming language.
 As with many programming languages, one can perform the same analysis in many different ways.

 This Master Tutorial will teach attendees how to develop skills in using various R systems, including for reading data, combining and cleaning data, and analyzing data to produce output.
 Emphasis will be made on the performance tradeoffs and constraints for each of the systems when analyzing large data sets and extracting data from databases.
 Special attention will be given to transitioning from exploratory analyses, where the focus is typically on the speed of writing code, to producing code that can easily be transferred and run on various systems, where the purpose is typically replication on different computers and/or large and repeated analyzes across an entire organization.
 Moreover, understanding how different R systems work can help with comprehending various solutions to different questions (commonly posted on the numerous R online forums) and applying/adapting those solutions to individual problems.